Soccer's rules and regulations are maintained and updated annually by an organization known as IFAB (the International Football Association Board).

-While variations may exist at the national and regional league levels, there are 17 basic laws that are standard for any professional match played.
+Any change in soccer rules should be cleared by three-quarters of the members of the IFAB.
+While variations may exist at the national and regional league levels, there are 17 basic soccer rules that are standard for any professional soccer match played.

 Rule 1: The Field of Play